* BLOOD SACRIFICE *

 Let’s face it, the Bible is full of Blood Sacrifice and killing all in the name of God.
 Makes you wonder doesn’t it…

-Human sacrifice is the act of killing one or more humans, usually as an offering to a deity, as part of a ritual.
-Human sacrifice has been practiced in various cultures throughout history.
-Victims were typically ritually killed in a manner that was supposed to please or appease Gods, Spirits or the Deceased.
-For example, as a propitiatory offering or as a retainer sacrifice when a king’s servants are killed in order for them to continue to serve their master in the next life.
+Human sacrifice is the act of killing one or more humans, usually as an offering to a deity, as part of a Ritual.
+Human sacrifice has been practiced in various Cultures throughout history.
+Victims were typically ritually killed in a manner that was supposed to please or appease Gods, Spirits or the Veneration of the dead.
+For example, as a Propitiation or as a retainer sacrifice when a king’s servants are killed in order for them to continue to serve their master in the next life.

 We have the Aztecs who were very big on Human and Animal sacrifice.
 It was an integral part of their Religion.
 They had many Blood thirsty Gods that needed to be pleased.
 As they saw it, the offering of blood through human sacrifice ensured the perpetuation of the universe.
 Spanish observers found the practice utterly revolting for Aztecs would take their victims… make them lay perfectly still while the High Priest took a stone knife and cut out their heart.